Generic Webhook Trigger1.37Minimum Jenkins requirement: 2.7.4ID: generic-webhook-trigger

 It's probably easiest to do with curl.
 Given that you have configured a Jenkins job to trigger on Generic Webhook, here are some examples of how to start the jobs.

 This may start your job, if you have enabled "Allow anonymous read access" in global security config.
 If it does not, check the Jenkins log.
 It may say something like this.

 And to authenticate in the request you may use a *token*, or try this:

 If you want to trigger with some post content, curl can dot that like this.

 If you need the resolved values in pre build steps, like git clone, you need to add a parameter with the same name as the variable.

 This plugin can be used with the Job DSL Plugin.
 There is also an example in Violation Comments to GitLab Plugin wiki page.

-It can be used with the Pipeline Multibranch Plugin.
+This plugin can be used with the Pipeline Multibranch Plugin.
+Here is an example:

 It can be triggered with something like:

 And the job will have this in the log: